adamvaldez/crypto-cog/README.md

-btc     | What is Bitcoin's live price eth     | What is Ethereum's live price xrp     | What is Ripple's live price bch     | What is Ripple's live price ltc     | What is Litecoin's live price neo     | What is NEO's live price xlm     | What is Ripple's live price xrm     | What is Ripple's live price top5    | Get top 5 prices from coinmarketcap top10   | Get top 10 prices from coinmarketcap top20   | Get top 20 prices from coinmarketcap
+btc     | What is Bitcoin's live price eth     | What is Ethereum's live price xrp     | What is Ripple's live price bch     | What is Bitcoin Cash's live price ltc     | What is Litecoin's live price neo     | What is NEO's live price xlm     | What is Stellar's live price xrm     | What is Monero's live price top5    | Get top 5 prices from coinmarketcap top10   | Get top 10 prices from coinmarketcap top20   | Get top 20 prices from coinmarketcap